bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

   nav: "blog"

 ---
 This page introduces brief information about a method to control the motors using CANopen communication and STM board (Nucleo F-446 RE board).
+For the motor driver, I have used MC5004P and MCDC3002P model from Faulhaber.
 The contents written here refers following sites and contents [1-7].
+For more details please see the references.

 ## CAN vs CANOpen communication
-Before explaning the CANopen protocol, we should distinguish CANopen protocol from Controller Area Network (CAN) protocol - CANOpen protocol is a high-level protocol that communicates with other CANOpen device using low-level protocol called (CAN protocol).
+Before explaning the CANopen protocol, we should distinguish CANopen protocol from Controller Area Network (CAN) protocol - CANOpen protocol is a high-level protocol that communicates with other CANOpen device while CAN protocol is a lower level protocol related to physical and data link layer.
+A concept of physical layer or data link layer comes from OSI communication systems model (which defines 7 layers in communication).

+Practically, CANprotocol can be thought a protocol that defines how to send a message physically while CANOpen protocol can be thougt a protocol

+For instance, if we send a message 0x6040, CAN protocol defines how to send this message.
+On the other hand, CANOpen protocol focus on what a message 0x6040 actually means.

+In practical, CANprotocl could be thought as a

 CAN protocol is a lower-layer protocol used for .
 Since CANOpen communication is based on CAN protocol (which is obvious), we would first walk through the CAN communication here.
 CANOpen Communication follows in the next section.